-Pinarello bikes 2018 range: know your Dogma F10 from your K10S - Cycling Weekly
+Pinarello bikes 2019 range: know your Dogma F10 from your Pinarello Prince - Cycling Weekly

 Pinarello Gan

 Introduced in 2016, the Gan aims to provide riders with the luxury of a Dogma, on a more comfortable platform designed for endurance riding.
-The geo is more relaxed than that of the K models, and there are also ‘EasyFit’ versions which widen the size range available with additional options and come with shorter top tubes and shorter stack.
+The geo is more relaxed, and there are also ‘EasyFit’ versions which widen the size range available with additional options and come with shorter top tubes and shorter stack.

 The Gan frame still features the asymmetry seen on the F10 frames, but it’s less extreme, and the carbon is not quite as rigid – resulting in a more comfortable ride with a reduction in stiffness.